muggy8/stateless/README.md

 The next step in building a dom out of the data is to instantiate the template element.
 Do this, we call `stateless.instantiate(templateIndex)` and this will return an instantiated copy of the registered element. you are now free to do with it as you wish.

 ## Simple Example Explnanation:
 For a better understanding of the framework. lets take a look at the example and find out more about it.
-Feel free to open [example.html](./example.html) in a new tab and lets continue
+Feel free to open [example.html](./example.html) in a new tab or view it in [jsFiddle](https://jsfiddle.net/ks6e2ade/) and lets continue

 First at the top we have some styles that we'll get into later but bare with me here trust me on these and keep them in mind as we will likely need them later.
 Lets by looking below at our first lines of javascript
 ```javascript